Charlotte Square: Gardens

 The garden was originally laid out as a level circular form by William Weir in 1808.

 In 1861 a plan was drawn up by Robert Matheson, Clerk of Works for Scotland for a larger, more square garden, centred upon a memorial to the recently deceased Prince Albert, the consort of Queen Victoria.

 The commission for the sculpture was granted in 1865 to Sir John Steell.
 The main statue features an equestrian statue of the prince, in field marshal's uniform, dwarfing the four figures around the base.
 It was unveiled by Queen Victoria herself in 1876.
 The stone plinth was designed by the architect David Bryce and the four corner figures are by David Watson Stevenson (Science and Learning/Labour), George Clark Stanton (Army and Navy) and William Brodie (Nobility).
 The statue was originally intended to go in the centre of the eastern edge of the garden, facing down George Street.

 This remodelling featured major new tree-planting which took many years to re-establish.

 The central open space is a private garden, available to owners of the surrounding properties.
-For the last three weeks in August each year Charlotte Square gardens are the site of the Edinburgh International Book Festival.
+For many years in the last three weeks in August each year Charlotte Square gardens was the site of the Edinburgh International Book Festival.
+They have since moved across town to the Edinburgh Futures Institute.

 The railings around the gardens were removed in 1940 as part of the war effort.
 The current railings date from 1947.
+Changes to street levels, contours and surfacing to accommodate modern traffic caused controversy in the late 1950s and early '60s.